mrtoodamnjustin/Gradebook/README.md

 ## Building

-If you have make, you can simply run the make command.
+If you have make installed, you can simply run the make command.
 This requires an installation of g++ that has it put into path.

-> This makefile was created with the intention to be ran on windows.
+> This makefile was created with the intention to be used on Windows.
 If you are building on a UNIX operating system, some refactoring will be necessary.

 ```
 make